jam-mar/Csharp_for_Typescript_Developers/_chapters/00-introduction/index.md

 layout: page
 ---

-# From JavaScript/TypeScript to C#: A Developer's Migration Guide

 Are you a JavaScript/TypeScript developer looking to make the move to C# and the .NET ecosystem?
 Maybe you want to work in enterprise environments, build robust web applications, or leverage the power of C# for game development with Unity.

 Whatever your motivation, transitioning from dynamic, interpreted languages like JavaScript and TypeScript to a statically-typed, compiled language like C# can be a significant shift.
 You may look at C# and think, why do I have to declare every variable type?
 Why do I need to compile my code before running it?
 Why does everything have to be so strict?